 b) Explore Pinterest

 The second technique is using Pinterest’s explore page and checking out what type of content is popular in your niche.

-After you click on a topic, Pinterest will show you things like featured articles, trending searches, and popular ideas.
+After you click a topic, Pinterest will show you things like featured articles, trending searches, and popular ideas.

 c) Pinterest Ads